cheignon/Instant/README.md

  - for unitTest except the model ... i don't found other unit test. i was started UI test but i thinnk it's too much
  - i think i use to much ``guard`` on this app so sorry
  - i try to make like a big project but i think it's will be incompressible for you...
- - i try too limite me with SPM else you will 15 line of code
+ - i try too limite me with SPM else you will see 15 lines of code

 ## in real situation what i do normally
 - make dev target with dev provisioning profile